The normalization of dating in quarantine.

 Sex, but make it digital

 We’re by no means saying that there is any particularly equivalent replacement for actual, in the flesh intercourse.
 But for now, the “new rules of intimacy” require a little creativity.
 We’re talking Zoom sex.
-New toys.
+New devices.
 Nudes.
 Sexting.
 Experimenting with porn.
 Phone sex.
 Even masked sex (which, in all fairness, comes with far more risk than its virtual counterparts).
 We live in an era rife with new and ever-evolving digital platforms, all of which provide us with countless modern, ever-enticing routes of “getting off” without...getting offline.